 Philosophy is the realm of human reasoning about anything and everything.
 It departs from one recognized fact.
 Humankind is the highest form of life.
 Humans inhabit Earth and the question is why is it so?
 What is the purpose of this scenario?
 How do we live our lives?

 Humans, down through the ages, have used their individual and collective brains and minds to analyze their physical surroundings, the Universe.
 Likewise, they’ve cogitated about thousands of years of human interplay, living beings that occupy this Space.
 Based on all this raw data they’ve drawn conclusions.
-They’ve been valiant in trying to answer all the big question in and about life.
+They’ve been valiant in trying to answer all the big questions in and about life.
 That is Philosophy.

 This final chapter of Audit of the Universe focuses on How Humankind Reasons.
 The bottom line for this is we need a social formula, a set of basics, to know how humans should live and how they can bring and maintain peace and prosperity to Earth.